liuhuigmail/GrowingBugRepository/framework/bug-mining/README.md

 project.

 Firstly, create a text file to store the general properties, also you can use [exapmle.txt](https://github.com/liuhuigmail/GrowingBugRepository/blob/main/framework/bug-mining/example.txt).
-Next, define the general properties of the project in the file.
+Next, define the general properties of the projects in the file line by line.
 For the Apache Commons Codec project, these are:

 ```bash
 Codec	commons-codec	https://github.com/apache/commons-codec.git	jira	CODEC	/(CODEC-\\d+)/mi	.
 ```
+Note: please split each word by `\t` rather than blank space.

 Here are the details about the general properties above from left to right sequentially.

 - The **project id** (i.e., `PROJECT_ID`) should **start with an upper-case letter** and should be **short yet descriptive** (keep in mind that this id is used for commands such as `defects4j checkout -p <PROJECT_ID>`).
-  Considering the project may consists of several modules(we call it subproject), the **project id** can be named as `project_subproject`.
+  Considering the project may consists of several modules(we call it subproject), the project id can be named as `project_subproject`.
 - The **project name** (`PROJECT_NAME`) must not include spaces, but can be hyphenated.
 For example, the project name for the Apache Commons-Lang project, already included in Defects4J, is *commons-lang*, and its project id is *Lang*.